Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: The FIW-MM Database

-\textbf{Event recording.} Before passing data down any branch, blank (sequential) tabular records were created for the duration of the video with tuples as index (\ie time and frame number)-- one record per branch (\ie audio, visual, and audio-visual event records).
-These essential for refinement processes that are later activated via a feedback mechanism.
-In essence, the mutual information across records at a given instance (\ie frame or time-stamp) are used to imply matches, contradiction, and non-matches across modalities (\ie a means to propagate labels across modalities).
-This usage of set theory helps both to validate true matches and filter out non-matches: others have too leveraged logic and sets to parse videos~\cite{haq2019movie}; however, opposed to high-level semantics such as types of objects present, we reference output of simpler tasks (\eg face or no face, speech or non-speech, same or different face or voice)-- this increases random chance.
-Thus, reduce low confident decisions.
+\textbf{\diff{Step 2.} Event records.} Before branching, blank (sequential) tabular records were instantiated for the duration of the video-- one record per \dif{branch} denoted 3-5 (\ie audio, visual, and \dif{audiovisual} event records).
+These are later compared to share knowledge between the branches to help filter out samples of the subject of interest.
+In essence, the mutual information across records at a given instance (\ie frame-step) \dif{is} used to imply matches, contradictions, and non-matches across modalities (\ie a means to propagate labels across modalities).
+The usage of set theory helps to both confirm \emph{matches} and filter out \emph{non-matches}.
+Although unique to our problem, the concept of using logic across events to parse videos has been done (\eg \cite{haq2019movie}); however, opposed to high-level semantics like types of objects, we care about the more straightforward tasks of \dif{a} face or no face, speech or not, visible or unseen, and then the same or different subject.
+Furthermore, doing this increases the random chance by adding more evidence \dif{across records.}

+\diff{Specifically, and for one video simultaneously, the} \dif{three-event} records are instantiated with zero event entries.
+Then, events of each branch are recorded.
+The type of event \dif{is} later described for each branch: like branch 3, visual branch, the events are face tracks that is a \emph{match} with BB coordinates recorded for all frames of the shot; the audio branch consists of instances that each of the $k$ speakers \dif{pronounces} utterances; the record for the \dif{audiovisual} branch \dif{is} when the speaker is visible in the current frame.
+Then, by propagating the frame number that the subject of interest appears, the other audio instances with the same speaker and the frames where the speaker \dif{is} visible can be inferred by finding intersecting events between the three records.